nixys/nxs-universal-chart/README.md

 You can use go-templates as part of your values.

+> **Note**
+> Use single quotes to escape strings containing templates to avoid manifest generation errors.

 #### Example 1.

 Add a pod annotation wih the check sum of the application configuration.